 Factually, alternative text for images depends on the context in which it is placed.

 As a general rule, it is best that you do not mention phrases such as “an image of” or “a picture of” when providing alt attribute values.
 The alt attribute will ONLY benefit those who cannot see the image for various reasons, therefore, telling the user that there is an image adds no real value other than clearing up some potential confusion.

-At Adapting social, we believe that it is critical for designers as well as all businesses to be knowledgeable about accessibility and consider it within the various stages that go into planning and building a website.
+At Adapting Social, we believe that it’s critical for designers, as well as all, businesses to be knowledgeable about accessibility.
+It’s important to consider website accessibility within the various stages that go into planning and building.
 The earlier in the design process that thought and attention are put into accessibility, the easier it will be to incorporate these methods and eventually receive better results.
-It's also extremely important to remember that the majority of the tips that we mentioned will not only help those with disabilities, but it will benefit all users!
+It’s also extremely important to remember that the majority of the tips that we mentioned will not only help those with disabilities, but it will benefit all users!

 These tips will even improve your rankings within search engines!